 With that being said, in-person tours will not disappear completely.
 Some tenants want to see places in person, that’s just how it will always be.
 But, if those in-person tours can be significantly narrowed down to serious prospects, it’s still worth it.

 To use a more definitive example of the future of proptech post-COVID, we can take a look at access control systems.
-There is a rapid demand for touchless access solutions.
+There is a rapid demand for touchless access control solutions.
 These are systems that use smartphones and face recognition credentials for access as opposed to a key card or fob.
 While it’s critical to eliminate physical interaction with high use surfaces to mitigate the risk of spreading COVID-19 (or any disease for that matter), this is the direction that facility security is taking regardless.

 As younger generations begin to take over the largest percentage of renters, multifamily buildings will need to keep up with their demands to stay competitive.
 This includes tech-savvy amenities such as using smartphones for access.
 This new approach to access control technologies also makes it easier to meet other important needs.
 This includes amenities like secure package delivery that has become a necessity with the rise in ecommerce.